 Amanda Waller serves as the Director of Cadmus, with a direct line to the President of the United States.

 - Adaptational Nice Guy: Amanda Waller is very ruthless, but she's not unreasonable and certainly isn't as sociopathic as her comic book counterpart.
 In her autumn years, long after the closing of Cadmus, she declares that she openly admires Batman for his work and started Project Batman Beyond to ensure that the world would always have a Batman, which directly led Terry McGinnis to be Bruce Wayne's genetic son and later admits her faults in her decisions while encouraging Terry to live a more fulfilling life than Bruce.
+She became a bit nicer after the Cadmus arc and tried (unsuccessfully) to talk Eiling out of his extremism in "Patriot Act".
 Downplayed in that her comic book counterpart was generally a Jerk with a Heart of Gold during the classic run of the Suicide Squad comics, only become more sociopathic when other writers took over.